Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_02_capabilities/guide.en-gb.md

 To ensure security and stability, AI Endpoints APIs enforce default request payload size limits:

-- Most endpoints are limited to **2 MB** per request body.
-This applies to common input types such as String, Json, or Form parameters.
+Most endpoints are limited to **2 MB** per request body.
+This applies to common input types such as String and Json parameters.

-However, some endpoints are specifically configured to accept larger payloads due to their use cases:
+However, some endpoints like those handling audio transcriptions, are specifically configured to accept larger payloads due to their use cases.
+These endpoints can handle larger audio files, but are limited by audio file size and duration.
+The specific limits of these endpoints will be indicated in their respective model documentation.

-- `/api/v1/asr` (RIVA ASR models): Configured to allow request bodies up to 1 GB.

-These extended limits enable support for large audio files, which are typical in speech-to-text tasks.

 ### No usage limit